mattl1598/Project-Bookworm/writeup.md

 #### Storage devices
 Required: Program files and sqlite database. unknown sizes as unfinished. database may be moved to a server.
 #### Processor and Memory requirements
-* a processor is required. working: i5-4460 \n
+* a processor is required. working: i5-4460, i5-4210M \n
-* some amount of ram is required. working: 8gb sodimm ddr3
+* some amount of ram is required. working: 8gb sodimm ddr3, 8gb ddr3 desktop dimm

+## Testing

 ### Description of measures planned for security and integrity of data and system security
+* sql injection prevention

 ### Overall test strategy
+* test for sql injection
+* see if it breaks under normal use cases
+* test under extreme use cases to see if it breaks

-### Testing
+### Testing Details

 ## System Maintenance
 ### System Overview
 ### Sampled Detailed Algorithms